Gruximillian/sequential-keybinding/README.md

 We introduced two new variables, `lastKeyTime` and `currentTime`.
 We can do it with just `lastKeyTime`, but it is much easier to reason about with `currentTime` variable present.
 Let's see what we did here.

 First, we defined `lastKeyTime` variable and initialized it with a current time value.
 We had to initialize it because we need some value to perform a calculation bellow.
 We can use zero as a value here, but to make it consistent, let's use the current time value.
 Next, we defined `currentTime` variable and initialized it with the current time as well.
 At this point someone might ask why two variables that have the same value?!
-Bare in mind, that those are just initialization values, at least for `lastKeyTime`.
+Bare in mind that those are just initialization values, at least for `lastKeyTime`.
 We will need to update that value after every keystroke.
 And notice that `lastKeyTime` is initialized outside the event listener, that is, only once, while `currentTime` will be reinitialized on every keystroke.

 Now we have an important part, the check whether enough time has passed between the keystrokes.
 If it has, we want to reset the `buffer` variable, the array that holds characters that user has pressed.
 To do that check we simply subtract `lastKeyTime` from `currentTime` variable and check if the result is greater than some number.
 In the example, that number is 1000, that is 1000 milliseconds or 1 second.
 That is a good starting value, and it can be changed later to better tune the experience.
 So, if the condition `currentTime - lastKeyTime > 1000` is true, we are resetting the `buffer` to an empty array: `buffer = []`; After that, the `buffer` will receive a new key, but it will be the only one in the array.